RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 **mnt-domains:** list of &lt;mntner-name&gt;

 Specifies the identifier of a registered **mntner** object used for reverse domain authorisation.
 Controls creation of domain objects.
-The authentication method of this **mntner** object will be used to authorise the creation of <font color="orange">any one level OR an exact match or</font>more specific reverse **domain** object.
+The authentication method of this **mntner** object will be used to authorise the creation of exact match or more specific reverse **domain** object.

 **mnt-irt:** list of &lt;irt-name&gt;
 May appear in an **inetnum** or **inet6num** object.
 It references an existing **irt** object representing CSIRT that handles security incidents or general abuse handler for the address space specified by the **inetnum** or **inet6num** object.